The Mourning of Youth: Masculinity and Mass Shooters

 Popular media worships men with guns.
 Think back to every crime-fighting movie you watched in your childhood.
 Movies praise the male hero who saves the day.
 He is aggressive, he is resilient, he is strong enough to overcome every obstacle that stands in his path, and yet he is unrealistic.
 From these classic films, we are laid out a simple formula: manly man uses strength and force to succeed his enemies = high praise.
 What results is this skewed perception of masculinity that men most must somehow achieve.
 Similar to traumatic events being embedded into our youth, so are toxic representations of hegemonic masculinity.

 There are a number of artists that subvert and question these gender constructs in their work, some include Frida Kahlo, Jenny Holzer, Catherine Opie, and Richard Prince.
-Perhaps the most widely known is Kahlo, who paints self-portraits of herself dressed as a man to demonstrate the fluidity of gender.
+Perhaps the most widely known is Kahlo, who painted self-portraits of herself dressed as a man to demonstrate the fluidity of gender.
 Holzer’s text-based work is paired with its site to question the location and demographic of each ad.
-Most notable in her “Truism” series, Raise Boys and Girls the Same, she displays the text on a scoreboard in a baseball field critiquing the culture of sports and its relation to young boys and girls.
-Similar to this is Opie’s “Highschool Football” series which explores the the community and practice around football, a universally American male sport.
-Prince appropriates imagery from advertisements, like the iconic Marlboro Man, to explore the myth of American masculinity and its perpetuation through mass media.
-These works highlight the notion that masculinity and femininity shouldn’t be exclusive to any specific gender.
+Most notable is her “Truism” series, Raise Boys and Girls the Same, where she displayed the text on a scoreboard in a baseball field to critique the culture of sports and its relation to young boys and girls.
+Similar to this is Opie’s “Highschool Football” series where she photographed young athletes to explore the community and practice around football, a universally American male sport.
+Prince became widely popular when he began appropriating imagery from advertisements, like the iconic Marlboro Man, to explore the myth of American masculinity and its perpetuation through mass media.
+Works like these highlight the notion that masculinity and femininity shouldn’t be exclusive to any specific gender.

-In the last several decades, we’ve shifted the concept of femininity, encouraging women that they can be anything they want and that femininity is its own source of power.
-And yet, we’ve neglected to teach men anything other than the primitive model.
+In the last several decades, we’ve been able to reclaim the concept of femininity, allowing it to become a source of power.
+And yet, we’ve neglected to do the same for masculinity.
 This encourages men that strength and power will result in the highest form of success.
 What results is men abusing their power and using it for tools of exchange— usually in the form of sexual favors from women.
 Case in point: Harvey Weinstein, Louis C.K., Neil deGrasse Tyson, and Maurice Marciano were amongst the 201 powerful men that were exposed in 2018 for sexual harassment in the workplace.
 If we want the treatment of women to change, we need to address the way we treat boys.